Refined Swampland conjecture in deformed Starobinsky gravity: Abstract

 \section{Abstract}

 In order to validate or invalidate a large class of low energy effective theories, the Swampland conjecture has attracted significant attention, recently.
 It can be stated as inequalities on the potential of a scalar field which is conjectured to satisfy certain constraints.
-In this work, we discuss the theoretical viability of deformed Starobinky gravity in light of the recently refined Swampland conjectures.
+In this work, we discuss the theoretical viability of deformed Starobinky gravity in light of the refined Swampland conjectures.
 We consider the deformation of the form $f(R)\sim R^{2(1-\alpha)}$ with $\alpha$ being a constant.
-Our analysis shows that the deformed gravity considered is consistent with the refined swampland conjecture.
-The upper bound of the parameter $\alpha$ can be also constrained to be $\alpha <0.041$.
+We then constrain $\alpha$ using the spectral index of curvature perturbation $n_s$ and the tensor-to-scalar ratio $r$.
+We demonstrate that the model under consideration is in strong tension with the refined swampland conjecture.
+However, regarding our analysis with proper choices of parameters $a,\,b=1- a$ and $q$, we discover that the model can always satisfy this new refined swampland conjecture.
+Therefore, the model might be in “landscape” since the “further refining de Sitter swampland conjecture” is satisfied.